HorizonRDK/tros_en/docs/quick_demo/ai_predict.md

 1. The Horizon RDK is already burned with the provided Ubuntu 20.04 system image.

 2. The TogetheROS.Bot has been successfully installed on the Horizon RDK.

-### X86

-1. Confirm that the X86 platform system is Ubuntu 20.04, and TogetheROS.Bot has been successfully installed.

 ## Usage